 In 2000, CAI became the major provider of adult literacy education, GED preparation, and English as a second language education in the rural capital area.
 It currently operates 19 education programs for educationally disadvantaged adults in ten rural capital area counties.
 In 2002, CAI was one of only thirty entities in the entire country to receive an Early Reading First grant award from the United States Department of Education.

 Community Action is governed by a fifteen member volunteer Board of Directors.
 Five members are publicly elected officials or their designees.
 Five are representatives of low income communities, and five represent the private sector.
-Today CAI employs 247 individuals and has an operating budget of over eleven million dollars.
+Today CAI employs 298 individuals and has an operating budget of over thirteen million dollars.
 The agency has four areas of operation: Health Services; Early Childhood Education; Adult Literacy Education; and Community Services.
 Each area has a leadership team that is responsible for the achievement of specific outcomes detailed in the Agency’s strategic plan.
-Community Action employees mobilize resources and engage communities in order to move families out of poverty and to help their children succeed in school .
+Our vision is to be the lead collaborative agency empowering people for self-sufficiency and wellness to end poverty in Central Texas.